informatics-isi-edu/atlas-d2k-www/resources/tools/index.md

 - <a href="https://nkdep.nih.gov/" target="_blank">National Kidney Disease Education Program (NKDEP)</a>: Initiative of the NIDDK to educate about kidney disease.

+- <a href="http://gataca.cchmc.org/gataca/gudmap" target="_blank">The GATACA GUDMAP Gene Explorer</a> at Cincinnati Children's Hospital Medical Center: A tool for the identification and analysis of genes responsible for functions and diseases of the genitourinary system.

 ### Organizations and Foundations:

 - <a href="https://www.kidney.org/kidneyDisease/" target="_blank">National Kidney Foundation</a>: Organization dedicated to preventing kidney disease and improving the health of those affected by it.